bcit-ci/CodeIgniter/user_guide_src/source/libraries/sessions.rst

 Redis Driver
 ------------

+.. note:: Since Redis doesn't have a locking mechanism exposed, locks for
+	this driver are emulated by a separate value that is kept for up to 5 seconds.
+You may experience issues if your page loads take longer than that!

 Redis is a storage engine typically used for caching and popular because of its high performance, which is also probably your reason to use the 'redis' session driver.